IsolationIsTheKey/Generation-of-SPICE-netlist-files-using-Neural-Networks/README.md

 1.2.4 Necessary notions and concepts for using YOLOv5

 YOLOv5 is designed to be extremely fast, making it ideal for processing large datasets quickly.
-This is particularly advantageous when real-time detection is required or when working with largescale datasets where training time is a critical factor.
+This is particularly advantageous when real-time detection is required or when working with large scale datasets where training time is a critical factor.
 The single-stage architecture of this model allows for end-to-end training, simplifying the process and reducing the complexity compared to Faster R-CNN, which involves multiple stages.